Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/projects/2021-MY-FIRST-APP-IMPROVEMENT.md

 During development, testing and delivering, I faced several **challenges**:

 - There were **calculations** and results didn't meet expectations.
   Starting fixing bugs, I reviewed functions and used debugger to check code line by line.
   Still, it was not clear where was mistake as complex constructions were used.
   So, I decided to do refactoring.
   I divided big functions into smaller ones, used plain java code instead of Stream API where it was overcomplicated and so on.
-  While refactoring, issues were appearing one by one, and finally, I managed to fix all the bugs quite quickly.<br>
+  While refactoring, issues were appearing one by one, so it was easy to find cause and solution.<br>
-  As a **result**, code related to calculations became easy to maintain and there were no further bugs.
+  As a **result**, all bugs were fixed and there were no bugs in further development.

 - There was an issue with **performance**.
   AWS Lambda was expected to have run time from 5 to 15 minutes, but actually it was more than 20 minutes.